drop8k/docs/server/installation0.md

 ---

 # Installing Modpacks Manually (Universal)
+> ⚠ **This page is incomplete.** Some information may be incorrect, out-of-date, or missing.

-If none of the options suit you, you may choose to install modpacks manually.
+If none of the other options suit you, or you encounter problems, you may choose to install modpacks manually.

 This guide is for operating systems where Minecraft Java Edition is supported (Linux and Windows).